Who is the speaker for Fall Convocation?

 These caps and gowns do not need to be returned after the ceremony; they may be retained as keepsakes.

 Faculty: Academic Regalia is not required.
 However, regalia may be rented through the University Bookstore by calling 924-3721.
-The deadline for ordering rental regalia for 2017 has passed.
+The deadline for ordering rental regalia for 2018 is Wednesday, September 26.

 Where may I park?